 Many people in Binghamton take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Binghamton citizens for affordable transportation.

-The citizens of Binghamton are slightly better educated than the national average of 21.84% for all cities and towns, with 23.00% of adults in Binghamton having a bachelor's degree or advanced degree.
+The education level of Binghamton citizens is a little higher than the average for US cities and towns: 23.39% of adults in Binghamton have at least a bachelor's degree.

 Binghamton is a very ethnically-diverse city.
 The people who call Binghamton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Binghamton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Binghamton include German, Italian, English, and Polish.

 The most common language spoken in Binghamton is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Chinese.